 A special case exists when both TimeON and TimeOFF are set to zero.
 Intuitively that suggests "don't cycle the water on and off", so consistent with that AR1 sets the valve to allow water through uninterrupted irrespective of pump/recirculation mode.
 That is, the P1 valve is set to pass-through position and remains there.

 The shed cooling system (P2) offers analogous flexibility via TimeON2 and TimeOFF2 configuration.
-However, P2 adds thermostat mode as an option.

 << Manual Remote Control Features cont | | Testing Infrastructure and System Validation >> |Table of Contents>